Blackout (wartime): Modern technology

 The benefits of blackouts against air attack are now largely nullified in the face of a technologically sophisticated enemy.
 As early as World War II, aircraft were using radio-beam navigation (see "Battle of the Beams"), and targets were detected by air-to-ground radar, (e.g. H2X).
 Today, not only are night-vision goggles readily available to air crews, but sophisticated satellite-based and inertial navigation systems enable a static target to be found easily by aircraft and guided missiles.
-Nevertheless, during the 1991 Gulf War, authorities in Baghdad practised blackouts along with other civil defence procedures, before the Gulf War air campaign began striking the city.
+Nevertheless, during the 1991 Gulf War, authorities in Baghdad practiced blackouts along with other civil defence procedures, before the Gulf War air campaign began striking the city.